 Holder name in USD: Wild WATCH PERU E.I.R.L

 Address : APV VIRGEN DEL CARMEN 206 SAN SEBASTIAN – CUSCOco.

 Pay Pal System

-We also accept on last minute bookings and payments in cash, American Dollars and Peruvian soles are accepted.
-The payment can be arranged upon your arrival to Cusco while we meet at our office or your hotel in Town.
+We also accept last-minute bookings and payments in cash, American Dollars, and Peruvian soles are accepted.
+The payment can be arranged upon your arrival in Cusco or once the tour begins. (morning of departure) * Discounts are given for paying in cash

-We accept the major credit card, Visa, Master Card and others, this option is available once you are already in Cusco, so payment should be made from physical card while meeting at our office or yourt hotel in town, card fees and taxes are not included in the global prices.
+We accept the major credit card, Visa, Master Card, and others, this option is available once you are already in Cusco, so payment should be made from a physical card minimum of 1 day before the trip begins or on the morning of departure (pending on taxes & comissions)

-Cancellation by a tour participant minor or equal to 30 days prior to the departure date will result in NOT refund of the booking Deposit (100 USD) from Wild Watch Peru.
-However, this deposit can transferable for any other trip or the same trip requested in different date of departure along the season, this should be request by email to email@example.com minimum 30 days before the original departure date.
+Cancellation by a tour participant minor or equal to 15 days prior to the departure date will result in NOT refund of the Booking Deposit (100 USD) from Wild Watch Peru.
+However, this deposit can be transferable for any other trip or the same trip requested on a different date of departure along the season, this should be requested by email to firstname.lastname@example.org a minimum of 15 days before the original departure date.

-At the time of booking a tour a USD 100 deposit per person is required to secure as space on our nature tour.
-This deposit is refundable or transferable up until 30 days prior to the departure date of the tour.
-The deposit must be received at the time of booking or the reserved space will be released in the next days because of lack of initial deposit.
-Up to the 30 day prior to departure date, a deposit maybe transferred to another Wild Watch Peru tour without penalty.
+At the time of booking a tour, a USD 100 deposit per person is required to secure a space on our nature tour.
+This deposit is refundable or transferable up until 15 days prior to the departure date of the tour.
+The deposit must be received at the time of booking or the reserved space will be released in the next few days because of a lack of initial deposit.
+Up to the 15 days prior to the departure date, a deposit may be transferred to another Wild Watch Peru tour without penalty.

 The following items are not included in the tour price: